 , Dwight D. Opperman Distinguished Professor of Law, teaches in the area of corporate and business law, including nonprofit organizations.
 He is active in the National Conference of Commissioners on Uniform State Laws, has successfully lobbied for the adoption of numerous Uniform Acts in Iowa, and has served on several drafting committees for Uniform Acts, including serving as Chair of the Drafting Committee for the Revised Uniform Limited Liability Company Act.
 He is also active in the Iowa State Bar’s Business Law Section and serves as a member of the Section Council and the Section’s Legislative Committee.

 , a Richard M. and Anita Calkins Distinguished Professor of Law, teaches in the areas of corporate, commercial, and bankruptcy law.
 He received the Leland Forrest Outstanding Professor award for teaching excellence in 2008.
 Professor Doré is the author of Vols.
 5 & 6 Iowa Practice—Business Organizations (West Publishing), the leading treatise on Iowa business associations law.
-His most recent article, "What, Me Worry?
-Tort Liability Risks for Participants in LLCs," will be published in Volume 11 of the U.C.
-Davis Business Law Review (2011).
-Professor Doré is an active member of the Iowa State Bar Association and currently chairs the ISBA’s Business Law Section, as well as the Section’s Legislative Committee.
+His most recent article, which covers oppression of minority shareholders in closely held Iowa corporations, will be published in the Fall 2013 issue of the Drake Journal of Agricultural Law.
+Professor Doré is an active member of the Iowa State Bar Association and former chair of the ISBA’s Business Law Section.
 He has been actively involved in the drafting and revision of business association and commercial laws for the state of Iowa for many years.
 Professor Doré received his B.A. with high honors from Rice University and his J.D. with high honors from the University of Texas Law School.